14k Gold vs 18k Gold: What is the Difference?

 It does not work like that.
 Despite having superior wear and tear ranking, 14k gold still costs less than 18k gold.
 The pricing structure of gold jewelry stems from the pure gold component of a yellow, white, or rose gold alloy.

-Jewelers can choose to buy 24k gold, which currently costs $47.67 (US) per gram, and raw copper, zinc, silver, nickel, and palladium to create yellow, white, or rose gold pieces from scratch.
-Alternatively, the same jewelers can directly source 14k and 18k gold for $27.81 and $35.75 per gram respectively.
+Jewelers can buy 24k gold, which currently costs $47.67 (US) per gram, and raw copper, zinc, silver, nickel, and palladium to create yellow, white, or rose gold pieces from scratch.
+Alternatively, the same jewelers can directly source 14k and 18k gold for $27.81 and $35.75 per gram, respectively.
 The gold becomes the raw material, which is melted and built into standard and custom 14k and 18k fine jewelry.

 Bottom line: Yellow 14k and 18k gold have a striking resemblance, and so do rose gold pieces or white gold jewelry (14k and 18k) when placed side-by-side.
-However, 10k gold looks paler due to only having 10 parts of gold out of the total 24 parts.
+However, 10k gold looks paler due to only having ten parts of gold out of the total 24 parts.

 Complementing the Gemstone and Your Skin Tone

 Generally, 14k and 18k yellow gold rings and pendants enhance the look of a tinted diamond.
-Lower color scale stones with a yellow hue nicely fuse into the backdrop of a yellow gold ring to create a homogenous effect.
+Lower-color scale stones with a yellow hue nicely fuse into the backdrop of a yellow-gold ring to create a homogenous effect.
 The yellow tint corresponds to the yellow gold setting, which makes for a solid look.
 The same stone on a white gold ring has an awkward feel and may not be easy on the eyes.

 Fancy colors and other differently colored (any color outside the GIA color scale) stones are meant to end up on a rose gold setting.
 Of the three colors (white, yellow, and rose), rose gold undisputedly provides a better background for a stone of color.